Kenny Jackson

-Kenny Jackson (born February 15, 1962) is an American former football player.
-He played wide receiver for eight seasons in the National Football League (NFL) with the Philadelphia Eagles and Houston Oilers and was twice named a collegiate All-American at Penn State University (1982 and 1983).
+Kenneth Jackson (born February 15, 1962) is an American former professional football player.
+He played wide receiver for eight seasons in the National Football League (NFL) with the Philadelphia Eagles and Houston Oilers and was twice named a college All-American at Penn State University (1982 and 1983).

 Early life

 Jackson grew up in South River, New Jersey and was a highly recruited athlete out of South River High School, where he excelled in football, basketball, baseball, and track.
 The school retired his #21 football jersey in October 1994.
 Jackson was inducted into the New Jersey Sports Writers Association Hall of Fame in 1996.

 Career

 College

 Jackson was Penn State's first All-American wide receiver.
 By his senior year in 1983, he held 27 school records.
 He still ranks second in career receiving yards among Nittany Lions with 2,006.
 He enjoyed his best season in 1982 when he hauled in 41 passes for 697 yards and seven touchdowns en route to Penn State's first National Championship.